Export Control survey

 Please help us improve our advice and support to Imperial researchers by completing a 5-minute survey.

-You might still need an export licence if your goods, technology or software are not listed on the UK Control Lists.
-This applies if the items will be transferred to an end user who might use them for:
+You might still need an export licence even if your goods, technology or software are not listed on the UK Control Lists.
+This applies if the items will be transferred or disclosed to an end user who might use them for:

 - Military purposes in a country subject to embargoes (Military End-use Controls);